JCRS 730: Intro to Life Care Planning

 JCRS 733: LCP Practicum

-Prerequisite JCRS 730, 731 & 732 or permission from instructor This course serves as the practicum for Jefferson’s graduate certificate in Life Care Planning.
-Students will apply standards of practice for life care planning to develop a life care plan.
-This course qualifies for one of the required criteria (writing a life care plan) for sitting for the International Commission on Health Care Certification (ICHCC) certification examination in life care planning.
+This course serves as the practicum for Jefferson’s graduate certificate in Life Care Planning.
+Students will apply standards of practice for life care planning to write a life care plan, which will be peer-reviewed and graded.
+Successful completion of this course meets one of the required criteria, writing a life care plan, to sit for the International Commission on Health Care Certification’s certification examination in life care planning.

 Credits: 1